Hometown Solar Grant Program

 - North High/District Education Center (North St. Paul, 2017)

-2018 member communities selected to receive Hometown Solar Grants include: Chaska and Shakopee.
+2019 member communities selected to receive Hometown Solar Grants include: Buffalo and Elk River.

 MMPA completed its first Hometown Solar installation at its Faribault Energy Park (FEP) in spring 2015.
 The FEP installation supports MMPA’s Energy Education Program, including educational tours at the Faribault facility.